2023 Most Popular Visual & Performing Arts Bachelor's Degree Schools in New Jersey

 Full Visual & Performing Arts at William Paterson University of New Jersey Report

-With a ranking of #7, Fairleigh Dickinson University - Florham Campus did quite well on this year’s most popular schools for visual and performing arts students working on their bachelor’s degree.
-Located in the large suburb of Madison, FDU is a private not-for-profit school with a small student population.
+Fairleigh Dickinson University - Florham Campus landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree visual and performing arts programs.
+Located in the large suburb of Madison, FDU is a private not-for-profit college with a small student population.

 About 62% of the students majoring in visual and performing arts at the school are women while 38% are male.

-Full Visual & Performing Arts at Fairleigh Dickinson University - Florham Campus Report
+Read full report on Visual & Performing Arts at Fairleigh Dickinson University - Florham Campus

 Of the 91 students majoring in visual and performing arts at TCNJ, 48% are male and 52% are female.